SadraBoromand/MsbSoft2/README.md

-- 👋 Hi, I’m @MsbSoft2
+- 👋 Hi, I’m Sadra
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning AI by python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web developer and mobile developer
-- 📫 How to reach me ...
+- 📫 How to reach me [my website](http://msbsoft2.github.io)

 <!---
 MsbSoft2/MsbSoft2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.